-Gastric band surgery (otherwise known as laparoscopic adjustable gastric band surgery) is a procedure which is usually performed on morbidly obese patients to help them lose weight by restricting the amount of food they can eat and increasing how satiated they feel by smaller amounts of food.
+Gastric band surgery (otherwise known as laparoscopic adjustable gastric band surgery or lap band surgery) is a procedure which is usually performed on morbidly obese patients to help them lose weight by restricting the amount of food they can eat and increasing how satiated they feel by smaller amounts of food.

 The laparoscopic adjustable gastric band (commonly referred to simply as a gastric band) is an adjustable band made of silicone which is placed and then tightened around the upper portion of the patient’s stomach.
 This reduces the effective size of the stomach to only the area above the gastric band, the volume of which is usually comparable to the size of a fist or smaller.

 The result of the stomach being much smaller is that the patient can no longer eat large amounts of food.
 People who have had Gastric band surgery are very limited in the amount of food they can eat, as once the available stomach is filled, they no longer have the urge to eat.
 Moreover if a patient did force themselves to eat past what the newly limited stomach could handle, they would experience quite severe stomach pain and usually vomit up what they had eaten.